YouGoDevs/Sexy-UI/README.md

 </p>
 <br />

-Sexy-UI simplifies the first step in your production process by providing super-accessible plug and play UI components
+Sexy-UI simplifies the first step in your production process by providing super-accessible plug and play UI components.

 ## Looking for the documentation? 📝